 Frittatas are my current go-to for an easy, satisfying dinner incorporating a lot of greens and whatever else is in the garden (it also makes great next-day leftovers, cold):

-This particular evening I softened onions and fresh garlic (low heat, 15+ minutes?), sauteed morels in butter, and wilted chard and kale (cutting out the stems first and cooking them for a bit longer so they would soften).
-If I’m not in a hurry (e.g. already very hungry) I usually cook the components separately even though it dirties another pan or takes some extra time– everything takes a different amount of time to cook well.
+This particular evening I softened onions and fresh garlic (low heat, 15-20 minutes), sauteed morels in butter, and wilted chard and kale (cutting out the stems first and cooking them for a bit longer).
+If I’m not in a hurry (i.e. not already hungry) I usually cook the components separately even though it uses another pan or takes some extra time– everything takes a different amount of time to cook well.

-I pre-heated the oven to 375, and layered the (aliums, morels, greens) in the same cast iron skillet I used for the onions.
+I pre-heated the oven to 375, and layered the (aliums, morels, greens) in the same cast iron skillet I’d used for the onions (#8 size, about 10.5" across).

-I whisked 8 eggs with salt and pepper and a little milk for several minutes / until very frothy and poured them into the skillet, then cooked this stovetop for 5 minutes or so to help brown and set the bottom (this stovetop step doesn’t seem essential, it’s partly a force of habit).
+I whisked 8 eggs with salt and pepper and a healthy splash of milk for several minutes / until very frothy and poured them into the skillet, then cooked this stovetop for 5 minutes or so to help brown and set the bottom (this stovetop step doesn’t seem essential, it’s partly a force of habit).

 Finally, I laid some big chunks of a soft cheese like goat chevre across the top and popped the whole thing in the oven for another 15-20 minutes, until the eggs puffed up and set.